 Tereza Zelenkova is a Czech photographer from Ostrava, whose analogue, black-and-white images look to evoke the mystical, yet still remain rooted in reality.
 But perhaps the most impressive element, is that her often surreal images of women manage to evoke history, while also commenting on the present in which they were taken.

-With the centenary of the women’s vote being given in Zelenkova’s native Czech Republic falling this year, her vocation as a photographer itself acts to represent how far we have come: a woman behind the camera, telling visual stories from a female perspective.
-But the reflective, quasi-historical nature of her images that are taken on film suggest that Zelenkova is all too aware of the journey of women to their place in today’s society, and the constraints that still exist for those who are female.
+With the centenary of the women’s vote being given in Tereza’s native Czech Republic falling this year, her vocation as a photographer itself acts to represent how far we have come: a woman behind the camera, telling visual stories from a female perspective.
+But the reflective, quasi-historical nature of her images that are taken on film suggest that Tereza is all too aware of the journey of women to their place in today’s society, and the constraints that still exist for those who are female.

 most often faceless.
 Instead swathes of Rapunzel-style hair mirroring